SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 <img src="/guides/users-guide/actility/deviceDatabaseImport.png" alt="Import a predefined device type" style="max-width: 60%">

 Alternatively you may also load the device type from a file and import it.
+The file format is Cumulocity internal.
+You can create the file by e.g. exporting the device decription from another tenant.

 ### <a name="create-new-device-type"></a>Creating a new device type